-The Continuous Quality Improvement Designed Skill Set is a series of courses that focus on quality concepts, data gathering, quality tools, team building, action plans, and strategies to implement quality leadership throughout an organization.
+The Continuous Quality Improvement (CQI) Skill Set is a series of courses that focus on quality concepts, data gathering, quality tools, team building, action plans and strategies to implement quality leadership throughout an organization.
 Process improvement and organizational cultural change are covered in each area.
 The courses may be applied to a certificate or associate of applied science degree in Business Administration.
 Students enrolled in these courses may not be eligible to receive financial aid or Veterans Administration benefits.
+Contact Information Information about these courses is available from the Business Occupations Department at (505) 224-3811, or from Advisement and Counseling at (505) 224-4321 (Main Campus) or (505) 224-5646 (Montoya Campus).

-Contact Information Information about these courses is available from the Business Occupations Department at (505) 224-3811 or from Advisement and Counseling at (505) 224-4321 (Main Campus) or (505) 224-5646 (Montoya Campus).
+= Course available through Distance Learning (see page 47).
+Entrepreneurship (Skill Set) The Entrepreneurship Skill Set applies entrepreneurial principles to establishing, organizing and managing a business.
+Students complete a market research and feasibility assessment and develop a business plan, which includes an executive summary, vision and mission statement, company overview, product strategy, market analysis and market plan, and financial plan.
+Students enrolled in these courses may not be eligible to receive financial aid or Veterans Administration benefits.
+Contact Information Information about these courses is available from the Business Occupations Department at (505) 224-3811, or from Advisement and Counseling at (505) 224-4321 (Main Campus) or (505) 224-5646 (Montoya Campus).

-● = Course available through Distance Learning (see page 43).

-Human Resources Assistant (Designed Skill Set) The Human Resource Assistant Designed Skill Set is a series of courses for individuals who want to enhance their knowledge of the service functions of management such as recruiting, career development, equal employment opportunity, motivation, performance appraisal, selecting personnel, rights and responsibilities of employers and employees, complaint handling, and ethics.
+Human Resources Assistant (Skill Set) The Human Resources Assistant Skill Set is a series of courses for individuals who want to enhance their knowledge of the service functions of management such as recruiting, career development, equal employment opportunity, motivation, performance appraisal, selecting personnel, rights and responsibilities of employers and employees, complaint handling and ethics.
 All of the courses included may also be applied to a certificate or an associate of applied science degree in Business Administration.
 Students enrolled in these courses may not be eligible to receive financial aid or Veterans Administration benefits.
-Contact Information Information about these courses is available from the Business Occupations Department at (505) 224-3811 or from Advisement and Counseling at (505) 224-4321 (Main Campus) or (505) 224-5646 (Montoya Campus).
+Contact Information Information about these courses is available from the Business Occupations Department at (505) 224-3811, or from Advisement and Counseling at (505) 224-4321 (Main Campus) or (505) 224-5646 (Montoya Campus).

-Leadership Development (Designed Skill Set) The Leadership Development Designed Skill Set focuses on essential competencies for present and future business leading: strategy development, business ethics, leadership knowledge, team work, and organizational skills.
+Leadership Development (Skill Set)

+The Leadership Development Skill Set focuses on essential competencies for present and future business leading, including strategy development, business ethics, leadership knowledge, team work and organizational skills.
 All of the courses included may also be applied to a certificate or associate of applied science degree in Business Administration.
 Students enrolled in these courses may not be eligible to receive financial aid or Veterans Administration benefits.
-Contact Information Information about these courses is available from the Business Occupations Department at (505) 224-3811 or from Advisement and Counseling at (505) 224-4321 (Main Campus) or (505) 224-5646 (Montoya Campus).
+Contact Information Information about these courses is available from the Business Occupations Department at (505) 224-3811, or from Advisement and Counseling at (505) 224-4321 (Main Campus) or (505) 224-5646 (Montoya Campus).

-● = Course available through Distance Learning (see page 43).
-BUSINESS ADMINISTRATION: Designed Skill Sets Retail/Wholesale Management (Designed Skill Set) The Retail/Wholesale Designed Skill Set is a series of courses for individuals currently in retail/wholesale positions who want to enhance their knowledge and skills and move into supervisory positions.
+Retail/Wholesale Management (Skill Set) The Retail/Wholesale Management Skill Set is a series of courses for individuals currently in retail/wholesale positions who want to enhance their knowledge and skills and move into supervisory positions.
 All courses are offered online and may be applied to the Retail Management certificate program and to the Business Administration associate of applied science degree program.
 Students enrolled in these courses may not be eligible to receive financial aid or Veterans Administration benefits.
-Contact Information Information about these courses is available from the Business Occupations Department at (505) 224-3811 or from Advisement and Counseling at (505) 224-4321 (Main Campus) or (505) 224-5646 (Montoya Campus).
-Retail/Wholesale Management Course Sequence Chart Requirement = 18 credits Prerequisites Term 1 Term 2 RDG 099 or BA 253 ● Accuplacer Reading 3 credits 3 credits Score of 69 or equivalent BA 251 • BA 255 ● (for BA 133 and BA 284) 3 credits BA 252 ● BA 284 ● BA 222 ● 3 credits 3 credits (for BA 251 and BA 284) Business Occupations

-Sales Associate (Designed Skill Set) The Sales Associate Designed Skill Set is a series of courses for individuals who want to enhance their knowledge of customer service, marketing, advertising, and personal selling techniques in the areas of closing the sale, prospecting, cold calling, and overcoming objections.
-All of the courses included may also be applied to a certificate or an associate of applied science degree in Business Administration.
-Students enrolled in these courses may not be eligible to receive financial aid or Veterans Administration benefits.
-Contact Information Information about these courses is available from the Business Occupations Department at (505) 224-3811 or from Advisement and Counseling at (505) 224-4321 (Main Campus) or (505) 224-5646 (Montoya Campus).
+Contact Information Information about these courses is available from the Business Occupations Department at (505) 224-3811, or from Advisement and Counseling at (505) 224-4321 (Main Campus) or (505) 224-5646 (Montoya Campus).